pypeit/PypeIt/doc/flexure.rst

 can affect the cross-correlation.

-The maximum allowable spectral shift (in pixels) is set using the ``spec_maxshift`` :ref:`pypeit_par:FlexurePar Keywords`, where the default is 20 pixels.
+The maximum allowable spectral shift (in pixels) is set using the ``spec_maxshift`` :ref:`flexurepar`, where the default is 20 pixels.
 If a spectrum is measured to have a shift greater than this value, the parameter ``excessive_shift`` determines how the code responds.
 The default value "crash" causes the code to stop execution with an error.
 Optionally, the user may sepecify ``excessive_shift = set_to_zero``